SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 - Data is now primarily driven by the :javadoc:`Key` system, rather than ``DataManipulators``.
 Keys can be created at any time and do not need to be registered.
-- Any data supplied to data holders using an unregistered key are transient - for example, if data is supplied to a player using an unregistered key and the player dies (so their player object is recreated) that data is lost.
+- Any data supplied to data holders using an unregistered key is transient - for example, if data is supplied to a player using an unregistered key and the player dies (so their player object is recreated) that data is lost.
 To persist custom data, plugins must register their keys during the :javadoc:`RegisterDataEvent` and supply a :javadoc:`DataRegistration` (via the :javadoc:`DataRegistration.Builder`) that tells Sponge how to persist the data.